frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/basics.rst

   * It copies the ``context.xml`` you provide or it creates one that has a ``<Resource>`` tag for your database.
 * It downloads ``FrankConfig.xsd``, a file you need to have syntax checking while editing Frank configurations.

 You may want more insight into these details already during development.
 You can achieve this by using Docker (see https://hub.docker.com/).
-We have created a Docker image that holds the Frank!Framework deployed inside the appropriate version of Apache Tomcat.
+The maintainers of the Frank!Framework have created a Docker image that holds the Frank!Framework deployed inside the appropriate version of Apache Tomcat.
 This image can also be used in your production environment.
 If you do your development using Docker, your development environment is more similar to your production environment.

 .. _advancedDevelopmentDockerDevelConfigureDocker:

-About configuring docker
+About configuring Docker
 ------------------------

-We assume in this section that you have docker and docker-compose on your development device.
+We assume in this section that you have Docker and docker-compose on your development device.
 This is not an issue for Linux users.
 If you work with Windows and Docker Desktop, you have to configure it to allow volumes that use your working directory.
 Please do the following:

 1. Go to your Docker Desktop window and press the settings button: